quicwg/base-drafts/draft-ietf-quic-recovery.md

 papers, and common practice.
 Some may need to be changed or negotiated in order to better suit a variety of environments.

-kInitialMss (recommended 1460 bytes):
+kInitialMss (RECOMMENDED 1460 bytes):
 : The max packet size is used for calculating initial and minimum congestion windows.

-kInitialWindow (recommended 10 * kInitialMss):
+kInitialWindow (RECOMMENDED 10 * kInitialMss):
 : Limit on the initial amount of outstanding data in bytes.

-kMinimumWindow (recommended 2 * kInitialMss):
+kMinimumWindow (RECOMMENDED 2 * kInitialMss):
 : Minimum congestion window in bytes.

-kLossReductionFactor (recommended 0.5):
+kLossReductionFactor (RECOMMENDED 0.5):
 : Reduction in congestion window when a new loss event is detected.